blitz-js/blitz/README.md

 ## Welcome to the Blitz Community 👋

 The Blitz community is warm, safe, diverse, inclusive, and fun!
 LGBTQ+, women, and minorities are especially welcome.
-There will be a **zero** tolerance policy for any type of harassment or discrimination.
-I (Brandon) will soon be posting the first RFC — an RFC for a code of conduct.
-First things first.
+We strictly enforce our [Code of Conduct](https://github.com/blitz-js/blitz/blob/canary/CODE_OF_CONDUCT.md).

 ### [👉View The Blitz Announcement Here👈](https://twitter.com/flybayer/status/1229425878481793024)